snowplow-archive/snowplow.github.com/_posts/2016-03-03-snowplow-javascript-tracker-2.6.0-released-with-optimizely-and-augur-integration.md

 It has always been possible for Snowplow users to track enhanced ecommerce-like events, including product views (impressions), add to baskets and remove from baskets events.

-A number of our users come to Snowplow from Google Analytics, having already implemented Enhanced Ecommerce.
+A number of our users come to Snowplow from Google Analytics, having already implemented [Enhanced Ecommerce] [enhanced-ecommerce].
 With this release, they can now mirror their GA enhanced ecommerce integrations in Snowplow directly, cutting down implementation time.

 There are two ways to setup enhanced ecommerce tracking in Snowplow: